 - Manageability of data

-- Creating and sustaining trust in respect to information security
+- Creating and sustaining trust with respect to information security

 - Manages authorised access to data

-Nextgen Clearing is able to achieve both standards thanks to the Integrated Management System (IMS), which Nextgen Clearing developed and based on international standards.
+Nextgen Clearing can achieve both standards thanks to an Integrated Management System (IMS), which Nextgen Clearing developed, and which is based on international standards.
 The IMS monitors the quality and security of service within Nextgen Clearing.
 The system enables us to use and maintain various security systems.

 SSAE 18 SOC I Type II Certified

 - SSAE 18 - Statements on Standards for Attestation Engagements (“SSAE”) No. 18.